Esri/arcgis-maps-sdk-dotnet-samples/src/MAUI/Maui.Samples/Samples/Geometry/EditGeometriesWithProgrammaticReticleTool/readme.md

 ## Use case

 A field worker can use a button driven workflow to mark important features on a map.
 They can digitize features like sample or observation locations, fences, pipelines, and building footprints using point, multipoint, polyline, and polygon geometries.
-To create and edite geometries, workers can use a vertex-based reticle tool to specify vertex locations by panning the map to position the reticle over a feature of interest.
+To create and edit geometries, workers can use a vertex-based reticle tool to specify vertex locations by panning the map to position the reticle over a feature of interest.
 Using a button driven workflow they can then place new vertices or pick up, move and drop existing vertices.

 ## How to use the sample

-To create a new geometry, select the geometry type you want to create (i.e. points, multipoints, polyline, or polygon) in the settngs view.
+To create a new geometry, select the geometry type you want to create (i.e. points, multipoints, polyline, or polygon) in the settings view.
 Press the button to start the geometry editor, pan the map to position the reticle then press the button to place a vertex.
 To edit an existing geometry, tap the geometry to be edited in the map and perform edits by positioning the reticle over a vertex and pressing the button to pick it up.
 The vertex can be moved by panning the map and dropped in a new position by pressing the button again.

 Vertices can be selected and the viewpoint can be updated to their position by tapping them.

 Vertex creation can be disabled using the switch in the settings view, when this switch is toggled off the feedback vertex and feedback lines under the reticle will no longer be visible.
 New vertex creation is prevented, existing vertices can be picked up and moved but mid-vertices cannot be selected or picked up and will not grow when hovered.